Conversion Optimization

 Infinite scrolling takes more time to load and causes website crashes and errors.
 It can also stop working if shoppers scroll indefinitely.

-Shoppers can’t bookmark particular search results page to come back to later or share with their friends.
+Shoppers can’t bookmark a particular search results page to come back to later or share with their friends.

 Furthermore, when a browser presses the back button, it doesn’t go back to the previous segment of results — it goes back to the previous page.